BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 In order to support the Replant, Beanstalk will host the Barn Raise — a fundraiser to restore $77M in non-Bean liquidity stolen from the Silo — **starting Monday, June 6 at 4:00pm UTC**.

 Fertilizer, a semi-fungible token, will be sold during the Barn Raise.
 At the beginning of the Barn Raise, 77M Fertilizer will be for sale for 1 USDC each.
-The roots of Beanstalk will be Replanted in July.
+The roots of Beanstalk will be Replanted in the next couple of months.
 After Replant, Fertilizer will receive a pro rata share of one-third of new Bean mints, while one-third is allocated to Silo Members and one-third is allocated to the Pod Line.
 Fertilizer sales will recapitalize non-Bean liquidity stolen in the attack.

 ### Vesting

 In order to align new capital with pre-exploit Farmers, all pre-exploit Beans and LP Tokens will become _Unripe Beans_ and _Unripe LP_ respectively upon Replant.
 Unripe assets represent a pro rata share of the underlying assets minted as Fertilizer is sold and debt repaid to Fertilizer. _Chopping_ is the process of burning Unripe Beans in exchange for Beans, or burning Unripe LP in exchange for LP Tokens.
 Unripe assets are subject to a vesting schedule.

 Unripe assets can be Deposited, Withdrawn, Claimable, or Circulating (see Glossary for definitions).
 Only Circulating Unripe assets can be Chopped.
 Unripe assets will be distributed upon Replant in the same state in their pre-exploit state, with the exception of Withdrawn assets that will be distributed as Claimable (as if the Withdrawal timer had elapsed).
 Farmers who had Beans deposited in Pod Orders pre-exploit will receive Claimable Unripe Beans and their Orders will be Cancelled.
-Pod Listings will stay open by default and Farmers will have an opportunity to Cancel them before Replant.
+Pod Listings will stay open by default and Farmers will have an opportunity to Cancel them before Beanstalk is Unpaused.

 Stalk and Seeds will be distributed based on the percentage of Fertilizer sold at the time of the Replant, and any remaining Stalk and Seeds balances will vest as more Fertilizer is sold.
 Pods stay the same as pre-exploit.